-Which are the top browsers in 2022?
-Nowadays, there are many browsers among which Internet users can choose to navigate.
+Which are the top browsers in 2023?
+Google Chrome, Safari and Microsoft Edge currently lead the ranking, but there are many other browsers among which users can choose.
 In this article we have collected the current top browsers, together with a comparison of their main features and tools.
 Besides, we go over some key statistics about the usage of web browsers worldwide and by region.

 Google Chrome